UndeadZed/Equus/README.md

 # Project_Equus

-this project is for training a simulation of an autonomous car using convolutional neural networks
+this project is for training an autonomous car in a simulation using convolutional neural networks

 # Documentation: